NickSto/wifi-login/README.md

 To add a wifi network, connect and perform the action necessary to log in while capturing the HTTP request.
 Put a text file containing the request into `http-login/`, with the name `[SSID].txt`, replacing `[SSID]` with the SSID of the network.

-On a Linux OS using NetworkManager, run `sudo ./install.sh` to add an entry to `/etc/NetworkManager/dispatcher.d/` so that it will try to log you in automatically when your wifi connects.
+On a Linux OS using NetworkManager, run `./install.sh` to add an entry to `/etc/NetworkManager/dispatcher.d/` so that it will try to log you in automatically when your wifi connects.